Prosono/SMARTi_BaseComponent/README.md

 ## Set up power measurement sensor
 Since SMARTi uses a more general power sensor, this will have to be set.
 This can be set under the settings page under "Dynamic Power Sensor".
 If no sensors are present here, click the button "Update power Sensor Lsit" And it will populate the list with all sensors having a power measurement and you can select the proper one for the correct power measurement.

+## Go from Basic to Pro

+If you have the Basic version in

 # Dependencies: